Gain the intellectual foundation and specialized skills you need to lead change and make a difference in communities

 - The 45-credit MPH (MPH-45) is for individuals who already hold a graduate degree, are current medical or dental students who have completed their primary clinical year, or have at least five years of relevant work experience in public health or a related field.
 You may also pursue the MPH-45 as part of a dual/joint degree.
 In most cases, you can complete the MPH-45 in two semesters (one academic year) as a full-time student.
 Exceptions are:

 - The clinical effectiveness field of study offers a summer-focused option in addition to the full- and part-time options.

 - Most fields of study offer part-time options completed over two to three years to some students.

-- The 65-credit MPH (MPH-65) is for individuals with a minimum of two years of contiguous full-time work experience in an area relevant to public health by the time of matriculation.
+- The 65-credit MPH (MPH-65) is for individuals with a bachelor’s degree and a minimum of two years of contiguous full-time work experience in an area relevant to public health by the time of matriculation.
 While internships and work experience obtained during your undergraduate degree program are valuable, these do not count towards the required two or more years of contiguous full-time work experience.
 You can complete this full-time program in three semesters with a summer practicum experience between the second and third semesters.
 Part-time options are available to some students.

 Our Community: Committed, Accomplished, Collaborative